 Chewable T-Shirt Necklaces

-Many neurodivergent people like to chew on their shirt sleeves, collars, and hoodie strings.
+Many sensory seekers like to chew on their shirt sleeves, collars, and hoodie strings.
 If you do this, a cotton fabric chew necklace made of t-shirt material can address this need — and save your clothes!

 Braided Sensory Chew Necklace Made of T-Shirt Material

 These fabric necklaces come in a wide variety of colors to match any outfit.
-They’re great for adults and teens of all genders to help with sensory needs.
+They’re great for all ages and genders to help with sensory needs.
 The creator also sells t-shirt bracelets and silicone chewelry for neurodiverse adults and kids.

 Silicone Chewelry Necklaces

 This type of chewelry is made with food-grade silicone beads.
 It comes in different levels of firmness to meet your oral sensory motor needs.
 We’ve chosen small businesses to feature that celebrate neurodiversity and recognize and support adults who need to chew.

 Sensory Chew Necklace – Tree of Life and More